 Have you met someone who doesn’t like pears?
 My better half is one of these strange people.
 He doesn’t even realise what he is missing.
 Pear is a wonderful fruit with very soft and delicate taste and lots of fibre.
 In my view it is a very underestimated fruit: it goes well with many other flavours like chocolate, vanilla, caramel, cinnamon… One good thing is that its taste is never excessive or predominant.
 And if I have to choose the best friend of the pear, I would definitely pair it with chocolate as I find this combination really scrumptious and decadent.

-I made this cake for the Kikkoman Challenge and it turned out really good.
 The soy sauce is a special touch in this cake and it goes very well with the rest of the ingredients.
 This is the type of cake that every chocolate lover would appreciate highly.

 In relation to the soy sauce, the one with less salt is the better option for this recipe.
 Of course you can also make it with the regular one, just in this case you might decide to increase also the sugar quantity.